Written by Andrea Tran RN, BSN, MA, IBCLC

 - Thorough emptying of the milk.
 When a lot of milk is left in the breasts, it tells them to make less milk.

 - It takes a lot of calories to grow a tiny human.
 Make sure you are eating enough quality calories.
 On average, you need about 500 calories above what you needed before you became pregnant.
 Make sure you are getting lots of protein, as well as good fats.
 Salmon is an excellent source of both, and Milk Dust is an amazing source of protein and quality calories.

 - Keep yourself well-hydrated.
-Always have a water bottle nearby.
+Always drink plenty of water and have a water bottle near by.